demiculus/mentalmodel/_mental_models/understanding.md

 >I was trying to solve the rendering problem, but I didn't know how rendering worked.
 So, I spent 20 minutes learning about it.
 Then, I realized I didn't understand how our library rendered, so I dedicated another 20 minutes to understanding it.
 After that, I became curious about how we were using the library, so I spent 20 minutes gaining clarity on that aspect.
 It dawned on me that we could solve our rendering problem by changing just one line of code.
 Additionally, I noticed that our rendering process was not optimized, so I submitted a task to refactor our rendering engine, which would clean up our codebase.
 I also created two other tasks, which are of lower impact, but will further optimize rendering when necessary.

-Here the developer not only solved the problem but became an expert in it.
-So any future rendering problems he will be able to handle it easily.
+The developer understood the problem by breaking it down into its smaller components, which helped him solve it and become an expert in the process.
+As a result, he will be able to handle any future rendering problems with ease.

 The developer who understands why it works will
 - spend less time solving the same bugs